ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/attachments/how-to/get-attachment-metadata-only.dotnet.markdown

-# Attachments : How to get attachment metadata only?
+# Attachments: How to get attachment metadata only?

 There are few methods that allow you to download attachment metadata from a database:
 - [HeadAttachment](../../../../client-api/commands/attachments/how-to/get-attachment-metadata-only#head)